nvfp/Handwritten-Character-Recognition/README.md

 # Handwritten-Character-Recognition

+This software was made to show the beauty of neural networks, visualizing the fully connected neural network diagram, and how it's being trained.
+Built from the ground up without any machine learning libraries.

 ![Demo gif](_imgs/demo.gif)

-Let's take a closer look at the appearance of a fully connected neural network.
-This software visualizes dense neural network diagram, allowing us to watch the training process in real-time, and create-save-delete our own datasets.
-It offers full flexibility and customization options, with minimal dependencies, aiming to be as convenient as possible.
+- What we can do
+    1. Create a new network
+    2. Create datasets
+    3. Train the model
+    4. Save the network and reopen it
+    5. View and delete our own datasets

+- Customization
+    - Change the number of hidden layers
+    - Change the drawing pad resolution

 - **The main visual interface**